Coronavirus Covid-19: Why 'that' Facebook post spread like wildfire

 "Seen this?"

-Those were probably two words that countless Kiwis read over the weekend, when a friend or family member forwarded them a hyper-viral, now notorious Facebook post.
+Those were probably two words that countless Kiwis read over the weekend, when a friend or family member forwarded them a bogus, hyper-viral and now notorious Facebook post.

 I won't go into too much detail about it here, for obvious reasons, but it carried all the right hooks to latch onto peoples' questions, fears and ugly prejudices.